Trenchwise/simpsons-react-project/README.md

 After the unique id information is added in App (in the data section) Will then need to update the following: - Simpsons (line14) key and exchange character for ID - Character

-/// N.B - You can attach a message to the state
+N.B - You can attach a message to the state

+///// Making the characters face different directions

 When trying to make the characters face the correct direction.
 In Character - CharacterDirection was added to the destructering and the return was repeated and image and quote were switched around, this made the character appear as though it was facing the direction of the quote.

 This does mean that chuncks of code have been repeated.
 However you can also wrap the quote in a div and add a class name of characterDirection and then use flex box to give it an order of plus or minus one - this is pure CSS solution

-To show the number of liked characters
+///// To show the number of liked characters

 Lifting the state would be clunky because each character has its own state and using the onLikeToggle and lifting it in App would act like a big on/off switch.